Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Boston College Stats and Trends

-- Boston College has four wins against the spread in nine games this season.

-- The Eagles have covered the spread twice this year when underdogs by 2 points or more (in five chances).
+- The Eagles have been underdogs by 2 points or more five times this year and have covered the spread twice.

-- Boston College's games this year have hit the over two times in eight opportunities (25%).

-- Boston College is 1-1 against the spread and 3-0 overall when the team notches more than 29.0 points.
+- Boston College is 1-1 against the spread and 3-0 overall in games when it puts up more than 29.0 points.

-- When Boston College totals over 442.8 yards, the team is 1-1 against the spread and 3-0 overall.
+- In games that Boston College amasses over 442.8 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Eagles have 12 turnovers this season, equal to the number of takeaways for the Yellow Jackets.
+- The Eagles have 12 giveaways this season, while the Yellow Jackets have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.